crazylafo/AE_tl_math/README.md

  -the plugin works in 8 and 16 bits (32bits coming soon)

- -Possibilities an expression for each channels
+ -Possibilities to write an expression per channels

- -The expression language is based on Exprtk grammar  https://github.com/ArashPartow/exprtk details in section 5

  -the plugin expressions can access to 4 sliders, two points and two colors pipets to comunicate with other AE elements.

  -presets can be saved as json files.

- -tl_Math is not thread safe yet.
+ -The expression language is based on Exprtk grammar  https://github.com/ArashPartow/exprtk